Mist-apps/mist-api/README.md

 * go into the cloned repository: `cd /path/to/sources`
 * install the dependencies: `npm install`

 It's done !
+You may start develop the web application:
+* To run the api integrated webserver, use the `node api.js` command into the sources path.
-You may access the api on http://localhost:8080.
-If you want to change the database connection information, or the integrated web-server URL and port, you can change the `/path/to/sources/config.json` file.
+* You may access the api on http://localhost:8080.
+* If you want to change the database connection information, or the integrated web-server URL and port, you can change the `/path/to/sources/config.json` file.

 #### For a production installation:
 * clone the repository in the opt folder: `sudo git clone https://github.com/Mist-apps/mist-api.git /opt/mist-api`